MENUMENU

 RECIPE NOTES & TIPS

-• Kneading the dough - you can knead the dough by hand on a lightly floured board, or in a stand mixer with a dough attachment or by using the dough function on a Thermomix.
+• Knead the dough - by hand on a lightly floured board, or in a stand mixer with a dough attachment or by using the dough function on a Thermomix.

-• Roll the dough as thinly as possible - this ensures it will be cooked through.
+• Roll the dough as thinly as possible for soft, flexible roti.

 Nutrition